-It took me about three minutes to fill out the signup form, although I did pause a bit with some of the questions.
+I took about three minutes to fill out the sign-up form although I paused with some questions.
 Address?
 Phone number?
 Not your normal log-in questions, I’ll admit.
 After almost a decade of writing dating site reviews, I can count on one hand the dating sites that ask me these questions just to get started.
 Hm.

 One note: all this shared information means you’re consenting to having EliteMate, or their “partners,” contact you.
-There’s some fine print at the very bottom before you sign up – I suggest reading it.
-Or, take a boo at my cheat sheet a bit further into this EliteMate review.
+There’s fine print at the bottom before you sign up – I suggest reading it.
+Or, take a boo at my cheat sheet further into this EliteMate review.

 Once you’ve consented and logged in?
 Turn off your speakers.
-I had the pleasure of several popups and a loud audio recording telling me I needed to fully fill out my profile before I could access the site.
-If you click on the link to get “free access”, you’re sent to Paypal.
+I had the pleasure of several pop-ups and a loud audio recording telling me I needed fill out my profile before I could access the site.
+If you click on the link to get “free access”, you’re sent to PayPal.
 Free for the first 7 days, $9.99 thereafter – and you’ve got to set up your payment details to get the 7 days.

-When you go through the signup, you have to fill out most of it.
+When you go through the sign-up, fill out most of it.
 (Ask me how I know).
 There’s a fun astrology feature, where if you activate it, it’ll show your compatibility with other members.
-Still, all through this, I had to deal with various people verbally “welcoming” me to the site.
+Still, throughout this, I had to deal with various people verbally “welcoming” me to the site.
 I found it beyond annoying, and just wanted it to stop.

 .. oh…. wait… there’s more.
 I’m still not done signing up.
-Another form to fill out, and the same offers again you have to manually click no to.
+Another form to fill out, and the same offers again you have to manually click to say no thank you.
 This is ridiculous.